 In an effort to build redundancy into their supply chains, businesses may choose to offshore to Vietnam, Indonesia, or Eastern Europe, Turkey in particular.
 They might even opt to invest in robots and 3D printing to produce closer to home.
 It would take a few years to complete these actions, Vyas reveals.

 Vyas put it best: “The takeaway here is that cost should not be the only consideration when establishing … supply [chains].
 There have to be some mitigation strategies as well, where essential commodities have several pathways to markets … You have to think through certain what-if scenarios, so you’re not caught off guard.
 Companies need to be proactive instead of reactive.”

-By establishing business processes with multiple ways to operate, companies will leverage international supply chains while mitigating risks.
+By establishing business processes with multiple ways to operate, companies will leverage international economic growth while mitigating supply chain risk.